If you don’t see answers to your questions here, be sure to write them down and ask your doctor.

-After the operation, you’ll be brought out of anesthesia and taken to a recovery room.
-There, you’ll be observed for a while to make sure there are no complications.
-If you’re doing well, you’ll be discharged to go home.
+After the operation, you’ll be brought out of anaesthetic and taken to a recovery room.
+There, you’ll be observed for a while to make sure there are no complications. your doctor will tell you how long you need to stay in the hospital for.
 Make sure you have a friend or family member who can drive you home.

 Before you leave, you’ll get instructions about what should happen while your nose and sinuses heal, when to get immediate attention, and when to schedule follow-up appointments.
 Your doctor may also prescribe pain medicine for a few days.

 Your recovery time depends on your overall health and the kind of sinus surgery you have (ethmoidectomy, maxillary antrostomy, or powered septoplasty with turbinoplasty).
 Usually, you should plan to be away from work or school for at least several days after surgery.
 Your doctor will give you specific instructions on how best to care for yourself to help speed recovery.Back to top